arisculala/backend-coding-test/Readme.md

 1. A pull request against `master` of your fork with a clear description of the change and purpose and merge it
 3. **[BONUS]** Create an easy way to deploy and view the documentation in a web format and include instructions to do so

+#### How to test
+1. Clone the remote repository backend-coding-test in your local machine (using the release tag documentation)
+   $ git clone https://github.com/arisculala/backend-coding-test.git --branch documentation

+2. Go inside the cloned backend-coding-test project
+   $ cd backend-coding-test

+3. Ensure node (>8.6 and <= 10) and npm are installed

+4. Run
+   $ npm install

+5. Run
+   $ npm run start

+6. Open in browser http://localhost:8010/api/docs/ to view the swagger api documentation

 ### Implement Tooling

 Please implement the following tooling: